Local insulator-to-superconductor transition in amorphous InO$_x$ films modulated by e-beam irradiation: Discussion

 The simulations of the electron trajectories at different acceleration voltages can provide insight into the potential mechanisms underlying the observed resistance changes.
 To conduct these simulations, we used CASINO Monte-Carlo software \cite{CASINO} and considered a structure comprising 30~nm of In$_2$O$_3$, 100 nm of SiO$_2$, and 10 $\upmu$m of Si.
 From the results, illustrated in Fig.~\ref{Figure5}, we conclude that, at 20~kV, the electron range extends to a few micrometers within the Si substrate, whereas at 2~kV it remains confined within the 30~nm layer of a-InO$_x$.
 However, the part of the a-InO$_x$ film directly affected by primary (and thus secondary) electrons is confined to a few tens of nanometers radially from the electron beam (assumed to have a diameter of 10~nm).
-Given that the region with reduced resistance due to the e-beam treatment extends approximately 1~$\upmu$m beyond the exposed area, direct action of the e-beam electrons alone cannot explain these changes.
-Instead, our simulations strongly suggest that they may be attributed to indirect energetic sources, such as X-rays or UV radiation generated in the ``electron pear'' region.
-This hypothesis is reinforced by previous work on UV exposure in amorphous InO$_x$ films, observing significant resistance changes which were attributed to a UV-photoreduction mechanism, where the conducting photoreduced state was found to be unstable in oxidizing atmosphere, while subsequent ozone or O$_2$ plasma exposure of the films achieved the opposite effect, reverting the samples to the high resistance state \cite{PashmakovJNCS1993, PashmakovSSC1993, FritzscheSEM1994, ClaflinJEM1996}.
+Given that the region with reduced resistance due to the e-beam treatment extends approximately 1~$\upmu$m beyond the exposed area, direct action of the e-beam electrons such as an e-beam-induced chemical reduction, previously reported in vanadium and titatium oxides \cite{Kern2006,Kern2006b, Zhang2023, Zhang2024}, cannot explain the observed changes.
+Nevertheless, the effect of UV exposure on indium oxide electrical resistance is well established.
+A conducting state was found in previous work on UV exposure in amorphous InO$_x$ films, observing significant resistance changes which were attributed to a UV-photoreduction mechanism, where the conducting photoreduced state was found to be unstable in oxidizing atmosphere; subsequent ozone or O$_2$ plasma exposure of the films achieved the opposite effect, reverting the samples to the high resistance state \cite{PashmakovJNCS1993, PashmakovSSC1993, FritzscheSEM1994, ClaflinJEM1996}.
 These photoreduction-oxidation cycles were associated with significant changes in the oxygen content of the topmost 10~nm layer of the film, and correlated with oxygen outdiffusion from the film \cite{ClaflinJEM1996}.
+Recent work by Lo Mastro et al.~\cite{LoMastro2024} studied the ageing of In$_2$O$_3$ films after different treatments to increase its carrier density, such as ion implantation and UV photoreduction, concluding that \emph{“UV photo-reduction, both in argon saturated atmosphere or in air, is a simpler and very effective tool to induce intrinsic doping by formation of oxygen vacancies.”}.
+In our case, a fraction of the radiation emitted during electron–matter interactions in pear-shaped volume of interaction (see simulations) extends into the UV range, as the continuous X-ray spectrum reaches down to visible and near-UV energies \cite{ReimerBook1998}.
+In addition, cathodoluminescence may contribute as another UV source: nanocrystalline indium oxide and indium tin oxide films show a cathodoluminescence peak in the visible, extending into the near-UV \cite{Korotcenkov2007, Maestre2008}.
+Although our films are amorphous rather than nanocrystalline, the underlying mechanism attributed to these emissions -- transitions between shallow energy levels associated with point defects -- could also play a role.
+While the exact microscopic origin of the resistance decrease remains to be established, these considerations indicate that indirect radiative processes are a plausible contributor to the observed behaviour.